Terms and Conditions

 8.a.
 Customers have the right to cancel membership within 14 days of purchase, after which time the membership is non-refundable.
 If benefits of a membership are used prior to cancelling it the Theatre reserves the right to withdraw and reverse the benefits the Customer has gained.
 Waived booking fees may be deducted from the refund; prices discounted for members may be rebooked at full price and the difference in cost deducted from the refund; and Tickets purchased during any pre-sale/Friends’ priority booking period may be cancelled and a refund issued.

 8.b.
-Friends Memberships are valid from the date of purchase until the end of the month one year after the purchase date.
+Friends Memberships are valid from the date of purchase for 12 months, unless otherwise specified.

 8.c.
 The Theatre reserves the right to amend the cost of the membership and the benefits it provides without prior warning.